-Resample A function accessible in image editing that permits the user to change the resolution of the image while keeping its pixel count in tact.
+Resample A function accessible in image editing that permits the user to change the resolution of the image while keeping its pixel count intact.

 Resolution The resolution of an image is an important factor in deciding the attainable output quality.
-The higher the resolution of an image, the less pixilated it will be and the curves of the image will appear smoother.
+The higher the resolution of an image, the less pixelated it will be and the curves of the image will appear smoother.

-Rich Media Rich media are banner ads that use technology more developed than standard GIF animation, for example; Flash, Shockwave, Streaming video etc.
+Rich Media Rich media are banner ads that use technology more developed than standard GIF animation.
+For example: Flash, Shockwave, streaming video, etc.